LAUNCHING IN:

 All of you.
 Anyone and everyone.
 About all the bugs.

-Once you’ve booked your place, you’ll receive an email with your access link and all the details you need to join live on the day.
+Once you’ve booked your place, you’ll be sent an email with a link to watch the masterclass instantly.

 Hosted by Wildlife Garden Project CIC, a community interest company